c4po/blog.bonesoul.com/content/blog/kubernetes-vault-integration/index.md

   * the hard way

-  in this [blog][7], it descible a method to get the JWT token from `/var/run/secrets/kubernetes.io/serviceaccount/token` and login to Vault to get the vault token.
+  in this [talk][12] and this [blog][7], they descible a method to get the JWT token from `/var/run/secrets/kubernetes.io/serviceaccount/token` and login to Vault to get the vault token to retrieve the secrets from Vault.

   * the easy way